Pedroxam/save-online-m3u8-video/README.md

 <h3>Usage Notes:</h3>

-- Don't forget, All ffmpeg tasks can run in the background, so when you close the page, the task can't be stop. for stopping ffmpeg task, just click on "Stop Record", this will run "kill ffmpeg command". you can press this button any time you want to make sure about stoping all ffmpeg tasks.
+- As you know, All ffmpeg tasks can run in the background, so when you close the page, the task can't be stop. for stopping ffmpeg task, just click on "Stop Record", this will run "kill ffmpeg command". you can press this button any time you want to make sure about stoping all ffmpeg tasks.

 <h3>Credits:</h3>